 Baltimore usually receives more sunshine than Seattle during winter.
 Baltimore gets 153 hours of sunny skies, while Seattle receives 67 hours of full sun in the winter.

 It rains a lot this time of the year in Seattle.
 In January, Baltimore usually receives less rain than Seattle.
 Baltimore gets 2.9 inches (74 mm) of rain, while Seattle receives 5.4 inches (136 mm) of rain each month for the winter.

 Both Seattle and Baltimore during the spring are popular places to visit.
 Furthermore, the spring months attract visitors to Seattle because of the beaches, the activities around the city, and the natural beauty.

 In the spring, Baltimore is a little warmer than Seattle.
-Typically, the spring temperatures in Baltimore in April are around 54°F (12°C), and Seattle is about 51°F (11°C).
+Typically, the spring temperatures in Baltimore in April average around 54°F (12°C), and Seattle averages at about 51°F (11°C).